divyansh1010x/GitCury/README.md

 ### 🚀 **Getting Started**
 1. **Fork the repository** and create your feature branch
 2. **Set up development environment** with `make setup-dev`
-3. **Explore the codebase** - check out our advanced clustering algorithms
+3. **Explore the codebase** - check out the AI integration and Git automation features
 4. **Run the comprehensive test suite** - we have 15.5% integration coverage
 5. **Add your improvements** - from performance optimizations to new AI features

 ### 🎯 **Contribution Areas**
-- **🧠 AI & Machine Learning**: Improve clustering algorithms and semantic analysis
+- **🧠 AI & Machine Learning**: Improve commit message generation and semantic analysis
-- **⚡ Performance**: Optimize caching, worker pools, and concurrency
+- **⚡ Performance**: Optimize processing speed and resource usage
-- **🎨 User Experience**: Enhance CLI interface and progress visualization
+- **🎨 User Experience**: Enhance CLI interface and user workflows
-- **🧪 Testing**: Add edge cases and performance benchmarks
+- **🧪 Testing**: Add edge cases and integration tests
-- **📝 Documentation**: Help others understand our advanced features
+- **📝 Documentation**: Help others understand GitCury's features
 - **🚀 Deployment**: Improve CI/CD pipeline and deployment automation
 - **📦 Distribution**: Add new package managers or installation methods